Wilhelm Herbig

-Friedrich Wilhelm Heinrich Herbig (22 April 1788, Potsdam - 5 July 1861, Berlin) was a German painter and art professor.
+Friedrich Wilhelm Heinrich Herbig (22 April 1788 in Potsdam – 5 July 1861 in Berlin) was a German painter and art professor.

 Life and work

 His father, Friedrich Herbig (1754–1832), was a cellist who played in a chamber ensemble.
 His brother, Friedrich August Herbig, would become a publisher.
 He initially studied with Christoph Franz Hillner (1745–1812), a painter of portraits and religious scenes.
 Most of his art lessons were, however, provided by his friend, Carl Kolbe, who had begun his artistic training while still a young boy.